Cyber Security

 Define Malware and Spyware: Core Concepts

 Spyware, a specific type of harmful software, is crafted to secretly monitor user activities and collect sensitive information without consent.
 It often infiltrates systems through deceptive tactics, like phishing emails or malicious downloads.
-Shockingly, 93% of the components necessary for malicious software to function are already present in most computers, making it particularly insidious and challenging to detect.
+Shockingly, 93% of the components necessary for spyware to function are already present in most computers, making it particularly insidious and challenging to detect.

 Practical examples further illustrate the consequences of these threats.
 In 2023, the education sector experienced a staggering 94% revenue loss among ransomware victims, while the finance industry remains highly vulnerable, with over 60% of financial service companies exposing sensitive files to all employees.
-These figures highlight the pressing need for C-suite leaders to prioritize that effectively address both malware vs spyware.
+These figures highlight the pressing need for C-suite leaders to prioritize solutions that effectively address both malware and spyware.

 The central node represents the overall topic, while branches show the different types of malware and spyware, their definitions, and key statistics.
 Follow the branches to explore how these concepts relate to cybersecurity.